Ten teams will be vying for one gold medal when the women’s curling competition at the 2026 Winter Olympics kicks off on Thursday.

 Rachel Homan leads a Canadian team that comes to Cortina as the two-time defending world champions.

 This is the third Olympics for Homan, while two of her three other teammates are making their Olympic debuts.
-Homan’s other team finished fifth at the 2022 Games.
+Homan’s previous team finished 5th at the 2022 Games.

 Sweden

-The Swedish women’s curling team has won a medal in five straight Olympics, and the last three have been the same team that will compete in Cortina.
+Meanwhile, the Swedish women’s curling team has won a medal in five straight Olympics, the last three of which have been earned by the same team that will compete in Cortina.

 The team, skipped by Anna Hasselborg, won gold in 2018 and bronze in 2022.